nicholasRenninger/dfasat/README.md

 Example:

-./dfasat -h 4 inputfile "./lingeling"
+$ ./dfasat -h 4 inputfile "./lingeling"

 runs DFASAT using an overlap-driven merge heuristic as in the Stamina paper on the input file "inputfile" and uses lingeling as a SAT solver.

 The thresholds for relevance of states and symbols can be adjusted using -t and -y.

+You can also access the evaluation heuristics using the -q flag

+$ ./dfasat -q mse_error inputfile "./lingeling"

 ### Output files ###